-These are located in the east of the Mississippi River.
-This mountain is the origin of various other falls, canyons, and gorges.
-It is one of the highest waterfalls, with a height of 256 feet tall.
+These are located in the eastern end of the Mississippi River.
+This mountain is the origin of various other falls, canyons, and gorges, and also one of the highest waterfalls, with a height of 256 feet tall.

 7. Falling Rock Falls

 This is one of the most breathtaking falls located in the Cahaba River.
-This waterfall is quite slippery, and you need to take some precautions if climbing towards the mountains.
+This waterfall is quite slippery, and you need to take some precautions if climbing toward the mountains.

 This is the most appealing option for people who love hiking.
 If you need sufficient rest after a long tiring day, you can explore all the hotels available near this place.

 You can access the waterfalls after hiking for 1.4 miles.
 This beautiful scenic view can be found in Cahaba WMA Montevallo, which will not fail to impress you and your family for sure.

 One of the highest falls is located in Alabama, these falls are around 133 feet high.
 This can give you a stunning view given its height.

 During heavy rainfalls, these falls from various shimmering creeks which are eye-catching.
 During heavy rainfalls, a visit to this place can give you a pleasing view of hustling waterfalls, causing some appealing noise of rushing water.

 Once you visit this waterfall, you will find that every penny spent on it was worth it.

 9. Griffin Falls